 "Nobile Wines", from pictureque Tuscan vineyards

 An unusual variety of blends and techniques find their way into Vino Nobile, making it difficult to define the style of the DOCG.
-Depending on who is offering the opinion, this is either a frustrating aspect of the region, or it’s an exciting joker card that permits winemakers to explore new territory uninhibited by tight appellation regulations.
-With ever-varying blends and aging times, wines from this area may be more or less spicy, resiny, herbal, fruity or rich.
-Most, however, reveal the typical aromas and flavors of Sangiovese, while toning down the tannins in comparison to the Brunellos made nearby and smoothing out the acidic notes of many Chianti Classicos.
+Depending on who is offering the opinion, this is either a frustrating aspect of the region or an exciting joker card that permits winemakers to explore new territory uninhibited by tight appellation regulations.
+With ever-varying blends and aging times, wines from this area may be more or less spicy, resiny, herbal, fruity, or rich.
+Most, however, reveal the typical aroma and flavors of Sangiovese while toning down the tannins compared to the Brunellos made nearby and smoothing out the acidic notes of many Chianti Classicos.

-The vineyards around Montepulciano, many of them planted in the sandy clay soil of gently sloping hills at around 600 feet above sea level, are sunny and well-drained, which promotes a favorable maturation.
+The vineyards around Montepulciano, many of them planted in the sandy clay soil of gently sloping hills at around 600 feet above sea level, are sunny and well-drained, promoting a favorable maturation.
 Plantings stretch over the low, rolling hills typical of this area toward the large city of Siena, at the southern tip of the Valley of Chiana.
-The prized T-bone steaks (“bistecca alla fiorentina”) that come from cattle raised in the valley are an ideal accompaniment to quality Vino Nobile.
+The prized T-bone steaks (“bistecca alla Fiorentina”) that come from cattle raised in the valley are an ideal accompaniment to quality Vino Nobile.

 Also revered are the Rossi di Montepulciano wines, made with the grapes of younger vineyards near Montepulciano.
-These wines, while aged for less time and generally less expensive than Vino Nobile, are often just as exciting as the noble wines, thanks to a punch of fruitiness and appealing youthful aroma.
+While aged for less time and generally less expensive than Vino Nobile, these wines are often just as exciting as the noble wines, thanks to a punch of fruitful and appealing youthful aroma.